Super Bowl V: First quarter

 The first three possessions of Super Bowl V ended quietly with each team punting after a three-and-out.
-Then, after a facemask penalty on Dallas during a punt back to Baltimore for the second time, the Colts started their second drive on their own 47-yard line, but on the first play, Cowboys linebacker Chuck Howley intercepted a pass from Colts quarterback Johnny Unitas and returned it 22 yards to the Colts' 46-yard line, the first of 11 combined turnovers committed by both teams.
-The Cowboys failed to take advantage of the turnover, with a 15-yard holding penalty 10 yards behind the line of scrimmage pushing them back to a 3rd-and-33 situation.
-Fullback Walt Garrison could only gain 11 yards on the next play, forcing Dallas to punt.
+On Dallas' second punt of the day, a facemask penalty gave Baltimore possession at their own 47-yard line.
+However, on the first play of the ensuing drive, Cowboys linebacker Chuck Howley intercepted a pass from Colts quarterback Johnny Unitas and returned it 22 yards to the Baltimore 46-yard line.
+This interception would be the first of 11 total turnovers committed by the two teams.

+Despite the key play, the Cowboys failed to take advantage of the turnover.
+A 15-yard holding penalty called 10 yards behind the line of scrimmage pushed Dallas back into a 3rd-and-33 situation.
+On the 3rd down play, fullback Walt Garrison could only gain 11 yards, forcing the Cowboys to punt.
 However, Colts punt returner/cornerback Ron Gardin fumbled the return, and the loose ball was recovered by Cowboys safety Cliff Harris at the Colts' 9-yard line.
 Baltimore managed to keep Dallas out of the end zone, forcing them to settle for kicker Mike Clark's 14-yard field goal to establish a 3–0 lead.

-After a Colts punt, which they failed to keep from reaching the end zone, Cowboys quarterback Craig Morton completed a 14-yard pass to running back Dan Reeves, followed by a 41-yard pass to wide receiver Bob Hayes (Morton's longest pass of the game) to reach the Colts' 12-yard line, with a roughing the passer penalty on Colts defensive tackle Fred Miller adding 6 yards (half the distance to the goal), but Dallas was denied the end zone by the Baltimore defense for a second time.
-Linebacker Ted Hendricks deflected Morton's pass on first down, and running back Duane Thomas was tackled for a 1-yard loss on second down by cornerback Jim Duncan.
+Following another Colts punt, Cowboys quarterback Craig Morton began the ensuing Dallas drive by completing a 14-yard pass to running back Dan Reeves.
+He followed this up with a 41-yard pass to wide receiver Bob Hayes (which would ultimately be Morton's longest pass of the game) to reach the Colts' 12-yard line.
+On the completion to Hayes, a roughing the passer penalty on Colts defensive tackle Fred Miller added an additional 6 yards (the penalty being half the distance to the goal).
+For the second time however, Dallas was denied the end zone by the Baltimore defense.
+Linebacker Ted Hendricks deflected Morton's pass on first down, and running back Duane Thomas was tackled for a 1-yard loss on second down by cornerback Jim Duncan, ending the quarter.